britzl/defold-sharing/README.md

 Or point to the ZIP file of a [specific release](https://github.com/britzl/defold-sharing/releases).

 ## Additional steps for Android
-Sharing files on Android is quite a bit tricker than on iOS due to the Android permission system.
+Sharing files (images) on Android is quite a bit tricker than on iOS due to the Android permission system.
 The correct way to share files is via a FileProvider.
 In order to use the extension on Android you need to add the following to your AndroidManifest.xml file:

 	<manifest>
 	    ...